New Home Building Permit Checklist

 A New Construction Energy Code Compliance Certificate must be submitted for review, and posted in a permanently visible location inside the building prior to final inspection.
 A copy of the Compliance Certificate (PDF) is available online.

 Two copies of Percolation test (including 2 percolation holes and 4 deep soil borings, site plan and septic system design) performed by a Minnesota-licensed individual who is a disinterested party.
-On parcels subdivided since July 24, 1997, a 1 acre area must be identified with soil borings, and proven to have at least 12" to mottled soil.
 The Department shall review all applications and supporting documents, and conduct soil verifications.
 NOTE: Soil borning verifications cannot be conducted during winter months without substantial thawing provided by applicant.
 Area must be unexcavated and/or undisturbed by traffic.
 Use poly safety fencing to fence off percolation test area to prevent making the site unacceptable.

 Chisago County does not endorse or recommend contractors - this list of contractors reflects private individuals who are currently licensed through the state and have provided us with those licenses.
 Any licensed designer, installer or maintainer may be used - and home owners are allowed to install their own system.